SMPTE/st2094-50/README.md

 </ul>
 The functionality of these methods is based on several years of real-world broadcast production, where predefined (static) conversion methods use similar concepts, such as a reference white anchor and compressed HDR highlights.
 ST 2094-50 advances these ideas by defining a mathematically adaptive system.<br><br>
 The basic principles of the static method are described in ITU-R BT.2408-8, Sections 7 and Annex 10.
 Monitoring practices described in ITU-R BT.2166 similarly anchor side-by-side HDR and SDR monitors around common reference white levels to avoid eye adaptation issues.
 This practice aligns closely with the compositing approach in ST 2094-50, which also centers on a common “reference white” luminance level.<br><br>
-Implementers are encouraged to review the system and provide feedback as soon as possible but no later than September 23, 2025, via GitHub to help improve the document and enhance interoperability across implementations.
+**Implementers are encouraged to review the system and provide feedback as soon as possible but no later than October 17, 2025, via GitHub, to help improve the document and enhance interoperability across implementations.**

 ## Reporting issues